projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       # sudo clr-boot-manager set-timeout 20
       # sudo clr-boot-manager update

 #.
-Enable ssh, so that you can login from other ssh client
+Enable and start the ssh server, so you can login remotely using an ssh client:

    .. code-block:: none